aambrioso1/c_programs/Pamplona_Lectures/Week_13/class_13.2.md

 };
 ```

-Exercise 1 and 2 are solved here:
+Exercises 1 and 2 are solved here:
 * [linked_list.c](https://github.com/aambrioso1/c_programs/blob/master/Pamplona_Lectures/Week_13/linked_list.c) - an example of a linked list with functions for print, finding the largest value, and checking if a list has duplicates.

 ### Inserting a Node at the End of a Linked List